Purchase of apartments on foreign markets

 This country offers attractions all year round, but each season has its own unique character and influences rental strategies.

-Spring (March – May): Spring is the time of awakening of nature.
+Spring (March – May): Spring is the time of awakening nature.
 During this period, the country is covered with a carpet of flowering fruit trees.
 This is the perfect time for cultural tourism and sightseeing.

 Winter (December – February): Winter is a time of contrasts.
 While the coast enjoys a mild climate, the mountains offer excellent skiing conditions.